opentelekomcloud-docs/distributed-message-service/dev_guide/source/overview.rst

 Overview
 ========

 Kafka instances are compatible with Apache Kafka and can be accessed using `open-source Kafka clients <https://cwiki.apache.org/confluence/display/KAFKA/Clients>`__.
-To access an instance in SASL mode, you will also need certificates.
+In addition, if **Security Protocol** is set to **SASL_SSL**, use the DMS certificate.

-This document describes how to collect instance connection information, such as the instance connection address, certificate required for SASL connection, and information required for public access.
-It also provides examples of accessing an instance in Java and Python.
+This document describes how to collect instance connection information, such as the instance connection address and topic name.
+It also provides examples of accessing an instance in Java, Python, and Go.

 The examples only demonstrate how to invoke Kafka APIs for producing and consuming messages.
 For more information about the APIs provided by Kafka, visit the `Kafka official website <https://kafka.apache.org/documentation/#api>`__.